 In an effort to consolidate staffing and focus on animal care needs, we are temporarily closing our Adoption Centers to visitors and volunteers.

-Pet Food Aid Program, Adoptions, Rehoming an Animal & Humane Euthanasia
+Pet Food Aid Program, Adoptions, Vaccine Clinic, Rehoming an Animal & Humane Euthanasia

 Pet Food Aid Program

-Thanks to the generosity of GreaterGood.org, Dakin’s Pet Food Aid Program has received a large shipment of dry dog food, and we also have dry cat food which is available to people who are struggling to feed their beloved dogs or cats.
+Dakin’s Pet Food Aid Program has dog and cat food which is available to people who are struggling to feed their beloved pets.
 Dakin’s mission is to keep people and pets together, and our Pet Food Aid Program is here for you!

 If you are in need of food for your dogs or cats, please do the following:

-- You will receive a response from Dakin via email to confirm your appointment time.
-Please do not call Dakin as we are operating on limited staff for essential emergency services only
+- Please do not call Dakin as we are operating on limited staff for essential services only.

 - When you enter Dakin’s parking lot, follow the posted instructions.
 Bring a cell phone with you, as you will need to call the designated phone number to get assistance.
 The food will be delivered to your car by Dakin staff members, who will maintain the recommended social distancing space